Berkeley-MDes/tdf-fa24-NileTan98/README.md

 ![WechatIMG444](https://github.com/user-attachments/assets/0463f6a4-76ca-44e8-b2b2-ae3c0cc3753f)

+**Reflecting** on Week 8, completing Project 2, Lumia, felt like a major step forward.
+The installation achieved its goal of interactive engagement, successfully using light and sound to respond to viewers' presence.
+The speculative vision for Lumia hints at broader applications—transforming public spaces, therapeutic settings, and even entertainment areas into immersive, responsive environments.

 For **speculation**, I believe there's a wider scope of application of how the Lumia project can be used.
 This is what we wrote in our report video:

 "Imagine Lumia not just as a museum installation, but as a transformative technology that can reshape how we experience spaces.
 Picture public spaces where architecture comes alive with the flow of people, retail environments that create personalized shopping experiences, or therapy rooms where light and sound work together to aid rehabilitation.